Goldman Sachs leads $202M investment in project44, doubling its valuation to $1.2B in a matter of months – TechCrunch

 The raise is quite possibly the largest investment in the supply chain visibility space to date.

 Project44 is one of those refreshingly transparent private companies that gives insight into its financials.
 This month, the company says it crossed $50 million in annual recurring revenue (ARR), which is up 100% year over year.
-It has more than 600 customers including some of the world’s largest brands such as Amazon, Walmart, Nestle, Starbucks, Unilever, Lenovo and P&G. Customers hail from a variety of industries including CPG, retail, e-commerce, manufacturing, pharma, and chemical.
+It has more than 600 customers, including some of the world’s largest brands such as Amazon, Walmart, Nestlé, Starbucks, Unilever, Lenovo and P&G. Customers hail from a variety of industries, including CPG, retail, e-commerce, manufacturing, pharma and chemical.

 Over the last year, the pandemic created a number of supply chain disruptions, underscoring the importance of technologies that help provide visibility into supply chain operations.
-Project44 said it worked hard to help customers to mitigate “relentless volatility, bottlenecks, and logistics breakdowns,” including during the Suez Canal incident where a cargo ship got stuck for days.
+Project44 said it worked hard to help customers mitigate “relentless volatility, bottlenecks, and logistics breakdowns,” including during the Suez Canal incident where a cargo ship got stuck for days.

-Looking ahead, Project44 plans to use its new capital in part to continue its global expansion.
+Looking ahead, project44 plans to use its new capital in part to continue its global expansion.
 Project44 recently announced its expansion into China and has plans to grow in the Asia-Pacific, Australia/New Zealand and Latin American markets, according to Duboe.

 “We are also going to continue to invest heavily in our carrier products to enable more participation and engagement from the transportation community that desires a stronger digital experience to improve efficiency and experience for their customers,” he told TechCrunch.
 The company also aims to expand its artificial intelligence (AI) and data science capabilities and broaden sales and marketing reach globally.

 Last week, project44 announced its acquisition of ClearMetal, a San Francisco-based supply chain planning software company that focuses on international freight visibility, predictive planning and overall customer experience.
-WIth the buy, Duboe said project44 will now have two contracts with Amazon: road and ocean.
+With the buy, Duboe said project44 will now have two contracts with Amazon: road and ocean.

 “Project44 will power what they are chasing,” he added.